Carnival: Czech Republic

-Denmark and Norway
+Denmark

 Carnival in Denmark is called Fastelavn, and is held on the Sunday or Monday before Ash Wednesday.
 The holiday is sometimes described as a Nordic Halloween, with children dressing in costume and gathering treats for the Fastelavn feast.
 One popular custom is the fastelavnsris, a switch that children use to flog their parents to wake them up on Fastelavns Sunday.

+Norway

 In Norway, students having seen celebrations in Paris introduced Carnival processions, masked balls, and Carnival balls to Christiana in the 1840s and 1850s.
 From 1863, the artist federation Kunstnerforeningen held annual Carnival balls in the old Freemasons lodge, which inspired Johan Svendsen's compositions Norsk Kunstnerkarneval and Karneval in Paris.
 The following year, Svendsen's Festpolonaise was written for the opening procession.
 Edvard Grieg attended and wrote "Aus dem Karneval" (Folkelivsbilleder Op.
 19).
 Since 1988, the student organization Tårnseilerne has produced annual masquerade balls in Oslo, with masks, costumes, and processions after attending an opera performance.
 The Carnival season also includes Fastelavens søndag (with cream buns) and fastelavensris with decorated branches.